w12l3-c/ML-Django-Loan-Probabilistic-Website/README.md

 # README
 This project is made from machine learning model and python package Django to make it a web service.
-The objective is to let the user input some of their finacial information and the model will determine their status as safe or risky for loan application.<br>
+The objective is to let the user input some of their finacial information and the model will determine their status as safe or risky for loan application.<br><br>
-It is created as a school project.
+It is created as a school project and it will not serve any commerical purpose

 ## Model
 It is a Machine Learning Model that predicts whether a user is a safe or risky borrower.